jnmartin84/bc5_dreamcast/README.md

 Encoder provides fixed 50% compression ratio for PVR hemispherical normal map textures.

 Compressed normal maps are decoded + twiddled simultaneously.
-This can be done directly into a `pvr_ptr_t` VRAM pointer.
+If you use this with KallistiOS, decoding can be done directly into a `pvr_ptr_t` VRAM pointer.

 Usage: